-Transparency & Monitoring Specialists are responsible for producing the local report required under their local EFPIA Disclosure Code implementation and publishing it appropriately.
-The local report is published on Gilead Russia's website.
+Transparency & Monitoring Specialists are responsible for producing the local report required under their local AIFP Code of Practice implementation and publishing it appropriately.
+The local report together with this Methodological Note is published on Gilead's Czech Republic website.

-Reportable Recipients may notify Gilead of any errors in reporting, or withdraw their Consent at any time.
+Reportable Recipients may notify Gilead of any errors in reporting or withdraw their Consent at any time.

-Gilead's document retention period is 10 years in lieu of any statutory retention period.
+Gilead's document retention period is 10 years, unless the national regulation requires a longer time period.

-Any queries regarding Gilead's EFPIA reporting should be addressed to public affairs@gilead.com.
+Any queries regarding Gilead's AIFP reporting should be addressed to cz.transparency@gilead.com.